 In 2019, Donna moved home to Sydney to head up Opera Australia’s Young Artist Program.
 She currently teaches at the Sydney Conservatorium and operates a busy private studio catering to professionals and recent graduates.
 Singers from her studio regularly perform with Opera Australia, Pinchgut Opera, The Australian Brandenburg Orchestra, The Song Company, The Bach Akademie Australia, and with state opera companies.

-2026 NATIONAL ADJUDICATOR: Donna Bolson
+2026 NATIONAL ADJUDICATOR: Donna Balson

 2026 ASC Heats Adjudication Panels